What Is Manic Depression And How Does It Relate To Mental Health?

 Though many people living with diagnosed bipolar disorder experience symptoms that enable early detection of a bipolar episode, mood swings can be unpredictable.
 They may occur gradually, or they can occur abruptly, and they can last for hours, weeks, or months at a time.
 As described by Dr. David A. Merrill for Forbes Health, the reoccurrence of mood swings is “the expectation, not the exception” because the disorder is characterized by these mood oscillations.
 A therapist can help you work to recognize overstimulation and things that may make the occurrence of episodes more likely, and you can keep a mood journal to document how your emotions change over time.
 With proper treatment and support from organizations like the Depression and Bipolar Support Alliance, individuals can better manage their condition and even prevent bipolar disorder episodes.

 Though there is not always a trigger for a manic or depressive episode, there can be.
-Changing jobs, living situations, or adjusting (or halting) medication can all be triggers.
-Other things, such as drug or alcohol use, traumatic experiences, changes in relationship status, lack of quality sleep, or anything else that causes heightened stress or excitement can initiate an episode.
-You can familiarize yourself with some of the common warning signs of a potential manic or hypomanic episode to help yourself possibly better mitigate and manage them.
+Changing jobs, living situations, or other circumstances can be triggers.
+Certain types of medication can trigger mania, as well.
+For example, research suggests that stimulants used to treat attention-deficit/hyperactivity disorder can cause or exacerbate mania.
+Other things, such as drug or alcohol use, traumatic experiences, changes in relationship status, lack of quality sleep, or anything else that causes heightened stress or excitement, can initiate an episode.
+You can familiarize yourself with some of the common warning signs of a potential manic or hypomanic episode to help you possibly better mitigate and manage them.

 Bipolar disorder is a long-term, cyclical disorder, so long-term treatment is recommended for most people.
-A mixture of psychotherapy and medications, such as mood stabilizers, are typically recommended.
+Mania and depressive episodes require tailored treatment approaches.
+A mixture of psychotherapy and medications, such as mood stabilizers, is typically recommended.

 Medication requires careful management from a physician who is experienced in treating bipolar disorder.
 For example, some people may find it difficult to adhere to their medication treatment plan during phases of mood swings.
 In these cases, there are medication approaches that can be helpful in reducing rates of “breakthrough symptoms.”
-Additionally, antidepressant use is not recommended for patients with diagnosed bipolar disorder, so if you have previously been diagnosed with depression and prescribed antidepressants, your care provider may seek to change your medications or you can discuss doing so with them.
+Additionally, antidepressant use is not recommended for patients with diagnosed bipolar disorder, so if you have previously been diagnosed with depression and prescribed antidepressants, your care provider may seek to change your medications, or you can discuss doing so with them.
+A medical or mental health professional can explain the efficacy, side effects, and treatment duration of a specific medication.

-Therapy can be a helpful strategy for people with bipolar disorder to improve wellbeing and life satisfaction.
+Therapy can be a helpful strategy for people with bipolar disorder to improve well-being and life satisfaction.
+Through therapy, participants can also address comorbid mental health concerns, such as attention-deficit/hyperactivity disorder (ADHD).
 You may find therapy modalities such as interpersonal and social rhythm therapy (IPSRT) and FFT may be helpful.
+If symptoms of bipolar disorder are treatment resistant, a healthcare provider may recommend a brain stimulation therapy, such as electroconvulsive therapy (ECT).

 An online therapist can help you learn about your disorder and develop the tools to recognize and navigate your symptoms.
-Cognitive behavioral therapy (CBT) is effective in reducing the severity of mania and rate of relapsing for people with bipolar disorder.
+Accessing mental health care through talk therapy can provide valuable support and coping strategies.
+Cognitive behavioral therapy (CBT) is effective in reducing the severity of mania and the rate of relapsing for people with bipolar disorder.
 A 2017 study of online CBT, which is offered from sites like BetterHelp, found that it is effective in managing symptoms of bipolar disorder.
 Additionally, online therapy can be less costly for some, and you may find it easier to stick with therapy sessions because it’s often more convenient.

 Takeaway

-What does it mean to be manic depressive?
+What is manic depression, and what does it mean to be manic depressive?

 The statement ‘manic depressive’ refers to an individual living with bipolar disorder, which used to be called manic depressive illness or manic depression.
 Bipolar disorder is a serious mental illness that involves extreme shifts in mood and energy.
-It involves several different mood episodes: an elated or energized state (called manic episodes) to feeling down or hopeless (depressive episodes).
+Bipolar disorder symptoms involve several different mood episodes: an elated or energized state (called manic episodes), and feeling down or hopeless (depressive episodes).

-Under the classification of mood disorders exist several types of bipolar disorder: bipolar I disorder, bipolar II disorder and cyclothymic disorder.
+Under the classification of mood disorders, several types of bipolar disorder exist: bipolar I disorder, bipolar II disorder, and cyclothymic disorder.
+While there is no sure way to prevent bipolar disorder, identifying early symptoms and seeking early intervention are essential to treat bipolar disorder effectively.

-An individual undergoing a manic episode will likely display elevated energy or irritability, increased confidence and talkativeness, decreased need for sleep, loss of appetite and weight loss, racing thoughts and impulsive decision making.
+An individual undergoing a manic episode will likely display elevated energy or irritability, increased confidence and talkativeness, decreased need for sleep, loss of appetite and weight loss, racing thoughts, and impulsive decision-making.
+Some individuals show symptoms called hypomania.
 Hypomanic episodes involve less severe symptoms of mania.

 Individuals with bipolar disorder are found to be at increased risk for suicide.
 It is crucial for those living with bipolar disorder to work with a mental health professional to create a safety plan for suicide prevention.